jamesshore/ergotest/docs/automation_api.md

 > **Warning:** Visual changes to the output of this method are not considered breaking changes.

-Render this suite as a nicely formatted string.
+Render this suite as a nicely formatted and colored string.
 The rendering consists of three parts:

 * A summary list of marked suites and tests, for ease of finding `.only` and `.skip` marks
 * A detailed list of test failures and timeouts